pbarrett520/gnosos/README.md

 Only provider settings are exposed in the v1 UI.
 Additional config areas will be added incrementally.

 ### First-run check (no client needed)
+- Use demo buttons to simulate without any LLM:
+  - "Demo: Deception" emits phrases to trigger a threshold alert (DECEPTION).
+  - "Demo: Hard Pause" emits a destructive command to trigger immediate pause.
-- Click "Test prompt" in the UI to send a quick prompt via the configured provider.
-Tokens will stream into the Output panel.
-- Output shows model text; Actions lists only Tool/File/Net events.
+- Click "Test prompt" to send a real prompt via the configured provider (optional).
+Tokens stream into Output; Actions lists Tool/File/Net events only.

+### Evidence download
+- Click "Download" in the Evidence panel to download an NDJSON slice for the current `session_id`.
+- Endpoint: `GET /evidence/download?session_id=...&limit=...` (`application/x-ndjson`).

 Tip: if port 8080 is in use, run on a different port for this session:
 ```